BestTimesToVisit.com Logo

 activity

-Embark on a dhow cruise through the dramatic fjords of Musandam, often called the 'Norway of Arabia'.
-Witness pods of playful dolphins leaping through the turquoise waters, a truly exhilarating natural spectacle.
-The calmer seas of the cooler months offer the best viewing opportunities.
+Embark on a traditional dhow cruise through the dramatic fjords of Musandam, often called the 'Norway of Arabia'.
+Keep your eyes peeled for pods of playful dolphins leaping alongside the boat, a truly exhilarating marine encounter.

 Best time: Oct-Apr